The Permit Counter Becomes the Plan-Review Model

 The central governance question is the record.
 A plan-review comment can force a redesign, delay financing, require an engineer, change a site layout, or make a project uneconomic.
 If that comment began as model output, the public record should not collapse the model suggestion and the human decision into one anonymous correction note.

-A useful permit record should show the drawing version, code edition, local amendment, zoning layer, rule source, model or ruleset version, timestamp, reviewer action, and whether the human reviewer accepted, modified, or rejected the suggestion.
+A useful permit record should show the drawing version, code edition, local amendment, zoning layer, rule source, checklist item, model or ruleset version, retrieval source if any, timestamp, reviewer action, and whether the human reviewer accepted, modified, or rejected the suggestion.
 It should also preserve the applicant's path to appeal.
-A model-generated comment that cites no provision or cannot be reproduced after a vendor update is not ready to function as public administration.
+A model-generated comment that cites no adopted provision or cannot be reproduced after a vendor update is not ready to function as public administration.

 This is why the permit counter differs from the government chatbot front desk.
 The chatbot may misroute a person through guidance.
 The plan-review model can reshape the object the person is trying to build.